Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Managing Tractability

+To ensure tractability of our algorithm, we propose two schemes to manage the exponential hypothesis growth and maintain tractability of our algorithm.
+Both these schemes can operate individually or together, leveraging the probabilistic nature of our framework.

-\subsection{Hypothesis Pruning}
+\subsubsection{Hypothesis Pruning}

 To make inference tractable, we adopt hypothesis pruning, a simple yet effective scheme to keep the number of hypotheses manageable.
-Given a pruning number $P$, the idea is to evaluate the discrete probabilities, which are available thanks to our strong ordering, and set all probabilities outside the top $P$ probabilities to $0$.
-Concretely, after a time interval during which we add a new discrete variable $m_j$, after we perform elimination of all the new variables added and we get a distribution over discrete variables $P(D)$, we set all the probabilities beyond the top $P$ to $0$.
-This reduces the complexity of discrete elimination from $O(K^{W+1})$ to $O(PK)$ where $K$ is the cardinality of $m_j$ added during the current elimination step.
-Since $P \ll K^D$, we can achieve real-time performance by suitably selecting a value for $P$.
+Given a pruning number $P$, we evaluate the discrete probabilities in our hybrid Bayes network and set the probabilities of the variables outside the top $P$ to $0$.
+Concretely, after we eliminate all the newly added variables, we get a distribution $P(M)$ over the discrete variables $M$, which we can prune to maintain the top $P$ as non-zero.
+This reduces the complexity of discrete elimination from $O(K^{W+1})$ to $O(PK)$ (\aka linear complexity) where $K$ is the cardinality of the discrete variables.
+Since $P \ll K^W$, we can achieve real-time performance by selecting a suitable value for $P$ without discarding the MAP hypothesis.
+Furthermore, the tree representation of the hybrid Bayes network allows for easy implementation.

-\subsection{Dead Mode Removal}
+\subsubsection{Dead Mode Removal}

-Another approach to reducing the number of discrete hypotheses is evaluating whether a discrete mode is a certain assignment with high probability.
-Given a threshold value $\DMRThreshold$, we compute the marginal probabilities of each discrete mode and if the probability for a specific value is greater than this threshold $\DMRThreshold$, we consider that mode to be ``dead'', since its entropy is sufficiently low.
-We then remove that mode from our optimization and reduce the hybrid factors and conditionals to now have a fixed assignment for that mode.
+We can take advantage of the probabilistic nature of our hybrid Bayes network to reduce the number of discrete hypotheses by evaluating the confidence of a discrete mode's assignment.
+We compute the marginal probabilities for each discrete mode and if the probability of an assignment is greater than a given threshold value $\DMRThreshold$, we consider that mode ``dead'', due to its low entropy.
+Subsequently, we replace that discrete variable in the hybrid Bayes network with the fixed assignment, effectively reducing the discrete probability space.

 where ``choose'' selects the underlying component corresponding to the discrete index $m=i$.